teteumac/DileptonAnalysis/CMSSW_10_6_5/src/workspace/Dilepton-grid/README.md

 Analyze the background MC ntuples.
 The output root files are in the *histos_MC* folder.

-*PS.: All root files are created using HTCondor, where I run all ntp1 files, use "hadd" method to cluster them and put on these folders.
+*PS.: All root files were processed using HTCondor, where I ran all ntp1 files, used "hadd" method to cluster them and put on these folders.
 More information on the using of HTCondor on this analysis on condor folder.*

 ```
 pol_function.C